hanan38/image-optimization/PROJECT_RULES.md

 ### **Update Process**
 1. Identify changes needed
 2. Update relevant sections
-3. Increment version number
-4. Update "Last Updated" date
-5. Review with team if applicable
+3. Review with team if applicable
+4. Document significant changes in [CHANGELOG.md](CHANGELOG.md)

 ### **Version History**
-- **v1.0** (January 2025): Initial version with comprehensive guidelines
+All version history and significant changes are tracked in [CHANGELOG.md](CHANGELOG.md).
+This document focuses on current standards and guidelines rather than historical changes.

 ---